 Once again in this episode, Historia shows just how much she’s grown as a character.
 Although I am little disappointed in her, because even though she’s found her agency, she seems to be deciding to go with the flow and accept the role that Erwin and the others in the military expect from her.

-But this episode did finally provide some decent Titan battle and action that Attack on Titan is known for.
+But this episode did finally provide a decent Titan battle and some of the action that Attack on Titan is known for.
 The ending of the battle was rather fitting, and I’m glad to see who got to make the final blow.

 Right near the end of the episode, Levi finds Kenny, who appears to be on the brink of death.
 The final shot is quite interesting, though, because it shows something that Kenny has in his possession that the audience wouldn’t have expected to see.